dexidp/dex/Documentation/dev-guide.md

 *Do not use this flag in production* - it's not thread safe and data is destroyed when the process dies.
 In addition, there is no key rotation.

+Note: If you want to test out the registration flow, you need to enable that feature by passing `--enable-registration=true` as well.

 ## Building

 To build using the go binary on your host, use the `./build` script.